Have you ever had ordinary days, well, weeks when everything seems to be in a perpetual state of disarray?

 She bought me these cute garden shoes with chickens on them that are all rubber.
 She thought I could wear them as

 house shoes, and that the boys would not steal them because they were girly.
 (The boys always steal my shoes because theirs are muddy.)
+Update: They can’t steal my shoes anymore because they are both size 12 men, haha.

 I slip them on each morning and don’t feel the dirt crunch under my feet on the tile, not to mention the chickens make me happy.